 Ingrid Bugge has over the years engaged herself with the French sculptor Auguste Rodin many times.
-She has repeatedly interpreted Rodins sculptures, for instance with the involvement of dancers from the Royal Danish Ballet.
+Ingrid Bugge has repeatedly interpreted Rodins sculptures, for instance with the involvement of dancers from the Royal Danish Ballet.

-With Ingrids visions as his starting point, the Danish producer Peter Kirk decides to stage the play ‘Rodin’ at Teater Asterions Hus in Copenhagen.
-Ingrid Bugge has evolved the play, created the scenography and is also playing a part herself.
+With her vision as starting point, the Danish producer Peter Kirk decides to stage the play ‘Rodin’ at Teater Asterions Hus in Copenhagen.
+She has evolved the play, created the scenography and is also playing a part herself.

 The play is one of many initiatives towards reading the art of Auguste Rodin.
 Next step is the creation of an exhibition at Musée Rodin in Paris, that features these interpretations through dance and photography.